-OPERATING THE PASSENGERS' WINDOWS
+OPERATING THE PASSENGERS' WINDOW

-Use the switches on the passenger's door (standard and access cab models)/passengers' doors (double cab models) or the switch on the driver's door that controls each passenger's window.
+Use the switches on the passenger's door (access cab models)/passengers' doors (double cab models) or the switch on the driver's door that controls each passenger's window.

 The window moves as long as you hold the switch.